-The Bud Knight Is Resurrected, Jon Snow-Style, In New Commercial
+The Bud Knight Is Resurrected, Jon Snow Style, In New Commercial

-The Bud Knight, the advertising mascot who has been the star of Bud Light’s “Dilly Dilly” TV commercials for the past two years, famously met a grisly end in a commercial during February’s Super Bowl, when he was crushed by Game of Thrones character The Mountain in what was a surprise promo for that show’s final season.
+The Bud Knight, the advertising mascot who has been the star of Bud Light’s “Dilly Dilly” TV commercials for the past two years, famously met a grisly end in a commercial during February’s Super Bowl when he was crushed by Game of Thrones character The Mountain in what was a surprise promo for that show’s final season.

 But in yet another example of pop culture death never being real or permanent, the Bud Knight is coming back from the dead.

-The Knight will be resurrected in a new commercial debuting this weekend during broadcasts of the Final Four, per Variety.
+The knight will be resurrected in a new commercial debuting this weekend during broadcasts of the Final Four, per Variety.

 The ad, which has already been posted to YouTube, continues the Game of Thrones theme.
-In it, a priest of some sort of shown standing over the Bud Knight’s dead body while spouting spells and incantations that upon closer inspection just turn out to be names of pastas.
-After the priest and another knight leave, the Bud Knight suddently sits up, and says “I could go for some Italian.”
+In it, a priest of some sort of shown standing over the Bud Knight’s dead body while spouting spells and incantations that upon closer inspection just turn out to be names of different pasta.
+After the priest and another knight leave, the Bud Knight suddenly sits up and says, “I could go for some Italian.”
 It concludes with the slogan “legends never die.”

 The bit recalls the plot line in which Jon Snow was brought back from the dead by the Lord of Light and the Red Priestess Melisandre, although several other Game of Thrones characters have returned from the dead over the course of the series, including the one who killed the Bud Knight, the Mountain.